Menu

 3. Develop a curiosity and understanding of their environment and their place in the living, material and physical world.

-We intend that pupils have understanding of the features of their local environment and the inter-relationship between physical phenomena.
-We intend for them to develop curiosity about other environments which they can compare and contrast.
+We intend that pupils understand the features of their local environment and the inter-relationship between physical phenomena.
+We intend for them to develop curiosity about other environments, which they can compare and contrast.

 4. Acquire scientific vocabulary and use it accurately

 Developing domain specific language is key to pupils’ understanding of substantive and disciplinary concepts.
 Mastery of scientific vocabulary supports pupils in moving from novice towards expert scientists.
-Having an understanding of the code of the subject unlocks new learning for pupils, helping them to extend their schema by incorporating new knowledge.
+Understanding of the code of the subject unlocks new learning for pupils, helping them to extend schemata by incorporating new knowledge.

 5. Express opinions and make decisions on social, moral, ethical, economic and environmental issues based upon sound understanding